CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET.md

 ##### user state maintained and shared

 parent-child communication (useState())
-there is no Redux or useContext in this project
+There is no Redux or useContext in this project

 ##### tools used to manage global state

 In the "LoginPageComponent" file, useState is used for authentication status and to track whether the user name is empty.
 If the user edit its name, setUserName will update userName and pass this value to the variabel of spreadSheetClient.
 The method of "buildFileSelector" checks the validality of the userName and decide whether to proceed further.

 ```
   const [userName, setUserName] = useState(window.sessionStorage.getItem('userName') || "");
   const [documents, setDocuments] = useState<string[]>([]);